 The Board of Graduate Research will award up to three (3) La Trobe University Research Equity Scholarships annually to graduate research candidates who are Aboriginal or Torres Strait Islanders, have a disability or who come from a low socio-economic background.
 Applicants must be an Australian or New Zealand citizen or Australian Permanent Resident.

-These scholarships are available to undertake a research project on any topic aligned to La Trobe’s areas of research strength, subject the availability of supervision and research resources.
+These scholarships are available to undertake a research degree on any topic aligned to La Trobe’s areas of research strength, subject to the availability of supervision and research resources.

 Applicants must complete the application form for research candidature and scholarship, and submit the required documentation including a 500 word submission outlining the socio-economic or other relevant factors that have hindered their studies in the qualifying degree.
 Applicants for the low socio-economic background category must provide supporting financial documentation which includes either a copy of their most recent tax return, a Centrelink statement of income, or the payslips for the last three months of employment for each member of their household.
 All submitted documentation will be treated confidentially.